You Belong

 You must earn grades of C or better for each of the courses in the comprehensive pattern of college preparatory subject requirements (known as the A-G Requirements).
-The CSU will accept grades of "Credit" or "Pass" to satisfy "a-g" requirements completed during winter, spring or summer 2020 terms and during winter, spring, or summer 2021 terms.
+The CSU will accept grades of "Credit" or "Pass" to satisfy "A-G" requirements completed during winter, spring or summer 2020 terms and during winter, spring, or summer 2021 terms.

 Requirements (A-G Courses) Years required